-Gliffy was created in 2005 by two friends and software engineers who wanted to build a fully cloud-based diagramming tool.
-Today, Gliffy boasts over 16 million registered users and offers integrations with Google Apps, Google Drive, JIRA, and Confluence.
+Gliffy was created in 2005 by two friends and software engineers who wanted to build a fully cloud-based diagramming tool, and in 2019, Gliffy became part of enterprise solutions developer Perforce.
+Today, Gliffy boasts over 16 million registered users and offers integrations with Google Apps, Google Drive, Jira, and Confluence.
 We chose it as the best for beginners because of its intuitive drag-and-drop interface.

 Making flowcharts and diagrams in Gliffy is quick and easy.
 Users simply choose a template and drag over the shapes they need.
 Shapes snap neatly into place with a built-in grid keeping presentations clean and tidy.
 Users can choose from a variety of shapes and icons or drag custom graphics from their computers.

 Gliffy also has native integration with Jira and Confluence software so users can easily create network diagrams and flowcharts without leaving the app.
 The platform can also import Visio files, export images and SVG (vector files), and save created charts to Google Drive.